rondlite/reaction-docs/website/versioned_docs/version-v1.4.0/plugin-creating-2.md

 original_id: plugin-creating-2
 ---

-## What is a Reaction plugin?
+## What is a Demand plugin?

-Essentially a Reaction plugin is just a "module".
+Essentially a Demand plugin is just a "module".
 Going forward Meteor is moving away from their own proprietary package format and towards [ES6 modules](http://exploringjs.com/es6/ch_modules.html).
 In order to future-proof RC we have adapted this approach as well.
 It also removes some of the "magic" that created global Meteor elements.
 It adds a little more boilerplate but makes up for it in clarity.
 Before moving forward you should have a